-This BLOG On Why Do Lenders Request Bank Statements During Mortgage Process Was UPDATED On December 17th, 2018
+This BLOG On Why Do Lenders Request Bank Statements During Mortgage Process Was UPDATED And PUBLISHED On February 27th, 2020

-One of a dozen items required by mortgage lenders prior to starting the mortgage process are 60 days of bank statements.
+One of the dozen items required by mortgage lenders prior to starting the mortgage process is 60 days of bank statements.

 - Bank statements will be scrutinized for deposits and withdrawals